31 pages • 1 hour read

 Hume divides the various perceptions of which the human mind is capable into two categories, contrasting thoughts and ideas with what he calls impressions.
 In contrast to ideas, an impression is the actual sense experience of touch, taste, hearing, emotions, or any other means by which the human person has a sensory experience.
 An impression is an experience that occurs in the moment, distinct from an idea about something experienced at some point in the past.

 Ideas are the first category of human perception against which Hume contrasts impressions.
 Ideas are mental constructs or realities that are held in the memory and the imagination.
 They are perceptions not of a present experience but of an experience that happened at some point in the past.
+Impressions must always be of something that actually exists, but an idea does not have to be of an actually existing thing.
+It can be a synthetic coupling of two or more impressions that only exist within the imagination.
+These impressions are infinitely malleable since the imagination is capable of an endless succession of ideas.

 By David Hume